DK Metcalf and Tyler Lockett both gameday decisions vs. Giants. Here’s the latest on their injuries.

 Five others listed as limited, including Taylor, Ford

-Along with Metcalf and Lockett, the Seahawks listed five other players as questionable — linebacker Darrell Taylor (groin), cornerback Sidney Jones IV (groin), defensive end Poona Ford (ankle) guard Phil Haynes (concussion) and guard Gabe Jackson (hip/knee).
+Along with Metcalf and Lockett, the Seahawks listed five other players as questionable — linebacker Darrell Taylor (groin), cornerback Sidney Jones IV (groin), defensive end Poona Ford (ankle), guard Phil Haynes (concussion) and guard Gabe Jackson (hip/knee).

 Haynes and Jones were each listed as full participants in practice, indicating they’ll be able to play.
 Taylor, Ford and Jackson were each listed as limited, indicating they may also be trending toward being able to play (Ford and Taylor did not practice on Wednesday and Thursday).

-Carroll characterized all five as game time decisions.
+Carroll characterized all five as game-time decisions.

 “All of those guys that you are asking about are kind of in the same vein in that we have to wait and see how they do and how they respond to the work today and all of that,’’ he said.
 “We really won’t know until Sunday.
 We don’t need to know until Sunday.”